 Preserve and protect the natural environment, parks, tree canopy, open space, and natural resources.
 Promote measures to minimize the adverse effects of new development on land, air, and water quality, and encourage the use of sustainable building practices.
-Increase the tree canopy in the plan area following the City's adopted 50/50 Tree Canopy policy, especially in the mixed use activity center where the tree canopy is lowest.
+Increase the tree canopy in the plan area following the City's adopted 50/50 Tree Canopy policy, especially in the Mixed Use Activity Center where the tree canopy is lowest.

-- Encourage actions (measures) that will help ensure the long-term sustainability of the tree canopy. - Establish tree canopy goals for the Park Woodlawn area, following the City's 50% Tree Canopy Goal in 2050. - Support mixed-use and compact development that preserve land, reduce vehicular trips and protect natural resources. - Encourage new pedestrian and bicycle connections to reduce vehicle miles travelled.
+- Encourage actions (measures) that will help ensure the long-term sustainability of the tree canopy. - Establish tree canopy goals for the Park Woodlawn area, following the City's 50% Tree Canopy Goal in 2050. - Support mixed use and compact development that preserve land, reduce vehicular trips and protect natural resources. - Encourage new pedestrian and bicycle connections to provide travel options.